Last Updated on May 20, 2025 by alli

 A friend who stands up to a bully is called an “upstander”.
 Even having the support of one friend can make a big difference to a young person who is being bullied.
 When young children are defended by their peers, they become more reassured and are less scared than those who are not supported.

-The following are some things that bystanders can do to become upstanders.
-They can:
+Things that bystanders can do to become upstanders:

 Avoid bullying by raising a confident child – so important!